OmerTu/GoogleHomeKodi/README.md

     10. Body:
       >{"token":"*YOUR_CONNECTION_PASSWORD*"}

+**Check out [this example](https://cdn.rawgit.com/OmerTu/GoogleHomeKodi/develop/examples/IFTTT_settings_example.png) to make sure your settings are correct**

-Now every time you say "Hey Google, Kodi play movie bla bla", it should play bla bla on your kodi.
+Now every time you say "Hey Google, Kodi play movie bla bla", it should play bla bla on your kodi.<br>
 **Note:** If your external IP changes, this will stop working (consider getting a static IP address)